babyboomer53/Lesson-4/README.md

 Oops!
 I did it again!
 It's 10 PM! ☹️I found something in the code that I wanted to change.
 I couldn't resist!

 Also, I discovered that the emoji's I'm embedding in my markdown document are not surviving the conversion to PDF.

+---
+Wow!
+It's two days later and I've found a big bugaboo!
+And my test suite didn't catch it!
+Shame on me!

+Whenever the final addition operation generated a carry amount, that carry amount was being discarded.
+For example, when the addition of 5000 and 5000 should be 10000, the answer generated was 0000.
+Or, when the addition of 9100 and 900 should produce 10000, the answer generated would be 0000.